-In June of 1945, this striking letter arrived at the home of 3-year-old Dennis Helms in Washington, written on a sheet of Adolf Hitler‘s letterhead.
-It had been penned by his father, Lt.
-Richard Helms, an intelligence operative with the OSS who, following Germany’s surrender the month before, had managed to acquire some of the recently-deceased Nazi leader’s stationery from the Reich Chancellery.
+In June of 1945, a striking letter arrived at the home of 3-year-old Dennis Helms in Washington, written on a chilling sheet of Adolf Hitler’s letterhead and dated V-E day.
+It had in fact been penned by Dennis’ father, Lt.
+Richard Helms, an intelligence operative with the Office of Strategic Services who, following Germany’s surrender the month before, had managed to acquire some of the recently-deceased Nazi leader’s stationery from the Reich Chancellery.
 He then wrote to his son.

 OBERSALZBERG, DEN V-E day

 The man who might have written on this card once controlled Europe — three short years ago when you were born.
 Today he is dead, his memory despised, his country in ruins.
 He had a thirst for power, a low opinion of man as an individual, and a fear of intellectual honesty.
 He was a force for evil in the world.
 His passing, his defeat — a boon to mankind.
 But thousands died that it might be so.
 The price for ridding society of bad is always high.